Tranylcypromine: Pharmacodynamics

 Tranylcypromine acts as a nonselective and irreversible inhibitor of monoamine oxidase.
 Regarding the isoforms of monoamine oxidase, it shows slight preference for the MAOB isoenzyme over MAOA.
-This leads to an increase in the availability of monoamines, such as serotonin, norepinephrine, and dopamine, epinephrine as well as a marked increase in the availability of trace amines, such as tryptamine, octopamine, and phenethylamine.
+This reduces the breakdown of monoamines, such as serotonin, norepinephrine, dopamine, and epinephrine, as well as trace amines such as tryptamine, octopamine, and phenethylamine.
 The clinical relevance of increased trace amine availability is unclear.

+Classic MAOIs increase the absolute amount of monoamine neurotransmitters within as well as outside neurons, unlike reuptake inhibitors, which mainly produce relative extracellular increases by blocking transporter-mediated reuptake.

-It may also act as a norepinephrine reuptake inhibitor at higher therapeutic doses.
+Tranylcypromine may also act as a norepinephrine reuptake inhibitor at higher therapeutic doses.
 Compared to amphetamine, tranylcypromine shows low potency as a dopamine releasing agent, with even weaker potency for norepinephrine and serotonin release.
+Contemporary MAOI guidance describes potential norepinephrine reuptake inhibition at 40–60 mg and potential dopamine-releasing activity at around 100 mg as working hypotheses requiring further confirmation.

 Tranylcypromine has also been shown to inhibit the histone demethylase, BHC110/LSD1.
 Tranylcypromine inhibits this enzyme with an IC50 < 2 μM, thus acting as a small molecule inhibitor of histone demethylation with an effect to derepress the transcriptional activity of BHC110/LSD1 target genes.
 The clinical relevance of this effect is unknown.

 Tranylcypromine has been found to inhibit CYP46A1 at nanomolar concentrations.
 The clinical relevance of this effect is unknown.

 Mechanism of tranylcypromine inhibition of MAO.